Elson S. Floyd was the first African American president of three universities, a visionary leader, and a skilled statesman.

 Floyd’s list of accomplishments is extensive, particularly during his final presidency.
 Under his leadership, student enrollment at WSU grew to record highs, and the population of students of color nearly doubled.
 Annual research expenditures grew by 57.5 percent.
 WSU established the Edward R. Murrow College of Communication and Paul G. Allen School for Global Animal Health.
 The university completed thirty major construction projects and successfully finished a $1 billion fundraising campaign.
 And under his leadership, WSU won rare bipartisan support in the Washington State Legislature to create its own medical school.

 Off campus, he held numerous leadership positions and served on many national boards, including the American Council on Education Commission on Leadership and Institutional Effectiveness, President George W. Bush’s Advisory Board for the White House Initiative on Historically Black Colleges and Universities, and the Association of Public Land-Grant Universities.
 He also chaired the PAC-12 Conference CEO Group in 2014-2015.
 Other honors include Distinguished Alumnus Awards from UNC Chapel Hill and Darlington.
+He was also a member of Alpha Phi Alpha Fraternity.
 He and his wife Carmento had a daughter, Jessica, and son, Kenneth.